bad33ndj3/gwt/README.md

 ## Shell helper

 To quickly switch worktrees from your shell, a helper script is provided.
-Append it to your shell configuration so the `gwtcd` function and `gwtls` alias are available.
+Append it to your shell configuration so the `gwtcd` function is available.
 If you have the repository cloned, you can append the file directly:

 ```bash
 cat gwt_shell.sh >> ~/.bashrc   # or ~/.zshrc